vizio360/coffee-sweetener/README.md

     sayYeah: ->
         console.log "YEAH!"
 # get the Injector
-CoffeeInjector = require "coffeeInjector"
+CoffeeSweetener = require "coffee-sweetener"
-Injector = new CoffeeInjector()
+Injector = new CoffeeSweetener()

 # map MyClass in the Injector
 Injector.map